Webinative/dockerise-django/docs/part_2.md

 Check for prerequisites,

-1. Ensure static files app is installed and configured in our project.
+1. Ensure the static files app is installed and configured in our project.
-2. Ensure our project uses the `DjangoTemplates` backend, and has App directories enabled.
+2. Ensure our project uses the `DjangoTemplates` backend and has app directories enabled.

-Check the contents of `dockerise_django/settings.py` file,
+Check the contents of the `dockerise_django/settings.py` file,

 ```python
 INSTALLED_APPS = [